This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 [self.livePusher startPreview:self.view];Start stream ingest.

-ApsaraVideo Live does not support ingesting multiple streams to the same ingest URL at the same time.
-The second stream ingest will be rejected.
+ApsaraVideo Live does not support ingesting multiple streams to the same URL simultaneously.
+The second ingest request will be rejected.

 [self.livePusher switchCamera];